 Being a faster runner is not a piece of cake.
 Many factors impact being in shape, like below:

-Keep in in mind that either 5km, 15km, half marathon races, or mountain runs have significantly different characteristics.
-For each of them, during training, you will need to focus on different aspects, e.g., endurance, speed, strength or dynamics.
-It means that for each race type you will need to follow a specific training plan to be able to keep a good running pace (see our running pace calculator for more help).
+Keep in mind that 5 km, 15 km, half marathon races, or mountain runs have significantly different characteristics.
+For each of them, during training, you will need to focus on different aspects, e.g., endurance, speed, strength, or dynamics.
+It means that for each race type, you will need to follow a specific training plan to be able to keep a good running pace (see our running pace calculator for more help).

 Race day preparation